The Menu-Size Complexity of Revenue Approximation: A Small Menu for Item Pricing

 \end{definition}

-\begin{remark} By the theorem of \cite{Myerson81}, the menu size (not including $(\vec{0};0)$) of the auction obtaining revenue $\SRev(F)$ by selling each of the $n$ items separately via a revenue-maximizing auction is at most $2^n-1$. \end{remark}
+\begin{remark} By the theorem of \cite{Myerson81}, the menu size (not including $(\vec{0};0)$) of the mechanism obtaining revenue $\SRev(F)$ by selling each of the $n$ items separately via a revenue-maximizing mechanism is at most $2^n-1$. \end{remark}